 It’s a special breathing technique that originates from Buddhism.
 And it is great for quickly relaxing the min when you feel a panic attack coming on.

-I’ve put together a comprehensive guide to Nine Round Breathing meditation specially for you because I really believe that it will help you to overcome panic attacks.
+To help you out, I’ve written a special guide to Nine Round Breathing because I really believe that it will help you to overcome panic attacks.
 So make sure you take a look at that link.

-Mindfulness-based cognitive behavioural therapy is a system that combines psychological exercises (CBT) with mindfulness.
+MBCBT (Mindfulness-based cognitive behavioural therapy) is a system that combines psychological exercises (CBT) with mindfulness.
 This is the best of science and meditation brought together.

 Research shows that when we combine mindfulness with cognitive behavioural therapy we get a highly effective treatment for panic attacks (6).

 I’ve written a separate guide to help you learn mindfulness-based cognitive behavioural therapy.

-A well-known trick or panic attacks is to take a run.
+One of the best exercises for panic attacks is to take a mindful run.

 Hundreds of scientific studies have proven that exercise is of immense benefit in curing anxiety.
 Exercise releases hormones and chemicals that help you to relax and to improve your mood.

 Exercise also helps to stop anxiety by making it harder for the body to experience the physical symptoms of anxiety.
-Jogging is one of the best exercise for anxiety relief.
+Jogging is one of the best exercises for anxiety attacks.
 Walking is also good exercise for anxiety.

-If you really want the complete cure, try meditating while running.
-It’s been proven that meditating while running is one of the absolute best tricks for panic attacks.
+It’s been proven that meditating while running is one of the absolute best tricks for panic attacks